bakerjm24450/EE419/lab5/README.md

 # EE 419 Lab 5

-In this lab, the ESP32 will communicate with an MQTT broker running on AWS, implementing the Candle prop for the VMI ECE Escape Room.
-On boot, the ESP32 will register with the AWS broker, who responds with an initial count value and an NFC tag to search for.
-The ESP32 will flash the count pattern on the RGB LED.
-If the desired tag is detected, the RGB LED is set to green.
-If any other tag, or no tag at all, is detected, the LED is set to red.
+In this lab, the ESP32 will communicate with an MQTT broker running on AWS.
+Whenever an NFC tag is detected by the ESP32, it will publish an MQTT message with the tag ID.
+The ESP32 will also receive MQTT messages that contain a color value, which is used to change the color of the RGB LED.

 ## Configure the Project